BirdsArentRealCTF/birdsarentrealctf.github.io/_posts/2020-04-17-Mango-Writeup-plasticuproject.md

 ![](/content/plasticuproject/mango/pics/user/14.png)
 ![](/content/plasticuproject/mango/pics/user/15.png)

-We then try to log into the web portal with the two accounts.
+We then try to log into the web service with the two accounts.
 With the **admin** account we get this page as a response.
 ![](/content/plasticuproject/mango/pics/user/16.png)

 Next we try to long into the **SSH** server with the **admin** credentials but fail.
 So we try the **mango** credentials and successfully log into the machine.